ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : False

-This property specifies whether alternative addresses, e.g., of other interfaces, should be advertised to the peer endpoint by the Protocol Stack.
+This property specifies whether alternative addresses, e.g., of other interfaces, ought to be advertised to the peer endpoint by the Protocol Stack.
 Advertising these addresses enables the peer-endpoint to establish additional connectivity, e.g., for Connection migration or using multiple paths.

 Note that this can have privacy implications because it might result in users being linkable across the multiple paths.